How to integrate Griptape MCP with Pydantic AI

 Introduction

 This guide walks you through connecting Griptape to Pydantic AI using the Composio tool router.
-By the end, you'll have a working Griptape agent that can create a new assistant named 'dochelper', list all assistants available in my workspace, start a run for assistant 'codegenpro' with input data, fetch logs from the latest assistant run through natural language commands.
+By the end, you'll have a working Griptape agent that can create a new assistant named 'dochelper', list all assistants available in your workspace, start a run for assistant 'codegenpro' with input data through natural language commands.

 This guide will help you understand how to give your Pydantic AI agent real control over a Griptape account through Composio's Griptape MCP server.